Advanced Servo Tester

 Case design

-I use FreeCad for all of my 3d cad work, but the case for this project had a couple of extra challenges.
-First, I wanted to be able to very-accurately design the case around the PCB and components.
+I use FreeCAD for all of my 3D CAD work, but the case for this project had a couple of extra challenges.
+First, I wanted to design the case accurately around the PCB and components.
 Second, I wanted it to be multicolor.

-KiCad and FreeCad work very well together.
-In KiCad, I imported the CORRECT SSD1306 module, aligned it to the Adafruit footprint, Loaded in the rest of the components, and then exported the whole PCB with all components as a 3mf (3d Manufacturing Format) file.
+KiCad and FreeCAD work well together.
+In KiCad, I imported the correct SSD1306 module, aligned it to the Adafruit footprint, loaded in the rest of the components, and then exported the whole PCB with all components as a 3MF (3D Manufacturing Format) file.

-In FreeCad, I imported the 3mf file, and started work on the case.
-Using the actual pcb dimensions as a guide, I was able to create a very accurate case very quickly.
+In FreeCAD, I imported the 3MF file and started work on the case.
+Using the actual PCB dimensions as a guide, I was able to create an accurate case quickly.

-The more difficult part was getting the case to be multicolor.
-I tried the lazy route first and sketched all the icons directly onto the case, but this made it difficult to create the 2ndary bodies used for multicolor 3d printing.
+The more challenging part was getting the case to be multicolor.
+I tried the lazy route first and sketched all the icons directly onto the case, but this made it difficult to create the secondary bodies used for multicolor 3D printing.

 I ended up reverting to the blank case and taking a detour to figure out how to:

-- Use a sketch inside an assembly to correctly and accurately position the components.
+3. Use a sketch inside an assembly to accurately position the components.

 Final Result

-The final result for this iteration is a functional servo tester that satisfied all of my original requirements (and then some).
+The result is a functional servo tester that met all of my original requirements — and exceeded a few.

-I ended up building a few of these, so I am planning on selling some of them on E-bay.
-Sure, they are not production quality, but they are fully functional, more useful than the cheap ones, and will be sold cheaper than the expensive ones.
+I ended up building a few of these, so I am planning to sell some on eBay.
+They are not production quality, but they are fully functional, more capable than the low-cost options, and can be priced below the overcomplicated expensive testers.